seniordevguy/qobuz-favorites-downloader/README.md

 5. **Configurable check intervals** let you balance freshness vs resource usage

 If you have more CPU headroom, you can increase `MAX_WORKERS_*` values to 2-3 for faster downloads.

+## Logging

+Logs are stored in the `/config` directory as `qobuz-downloader.log` with automatic rotation:
+- Log files automatically rotate when they reach the configured size (default: 10MB)
+- Old logs are kept according to `LOG_FILE_BACKUP_COUNT` (default: 3 backups)
+- This prevents logs from filling up your NAS storage
+- Set `LOG_FILE_MAX_MB=0` to disable file logging and only log to console
+- Adjust `LOG_LEVEL` for more or less verbose logging

+## Getting Started

+1. Copy `.env.example` to `.env` and fill in your Qobuz credentials
+2. Update directory paths in `docker-compose.yml` to match your system
+3. Run `docker-compose up -d`
+4. Access the web UI at `http://your-nas-ip:5000`
+5. The first download will start immediately, then repeat every 30 minutes (or your configured interval)

 ## Questions
 Reach out to @jeremywade1337 on Telegram if you have any questions